SESNY Keynote: Business Optimization in a Digital Age with Avinash Kaushik

 Understand, test, be less wrong – that’s the best model you can do.

 People are talking amongst themselves.
-The arrows have moved from one direction (traditional marketing is like yelling over a megaphone) to bi-direction when we listen to who users are (Internet marketing) to multi-directional where users are talking to each other, too (social web marketing).
+The arrows have moved from one direction (traditional marketing is like yelling over a megaphone) to bi-direction when we listen to who users are (Digital marketing) to multi-directional where users are talking to each other, too (social web marketing).

 Social sucks today because we’re measuring dumb things like what time you tweet.